Fort Smith police respond to claims on Facebook surrounding 2019 drowning, former 911 dispatcher | Arkansas Democrat Gazette

 "Mr. Sano has been provided with the correct information.
 At this time, he has chosen not to act upon it," the notice states.
 "The post has also been reported to Facebook, where it originated, but due to the network not allowing contextual details to prove the information false, it is unlikely to be removed."

-Sano had not responded to a River Valley Democrat-Gazette request for comment as of early Thursday afternoon.
+Sano had not responded to a River Valley Democrat-Gazette request for comment as of Thursday evening.

 An internal review from the department in 2019 concluded Reneau performed her duties as required.